 Silver Award Girl Scouts

 Step 1: Complete a Cadette-level journey.
 This can be started as a 6th grader.
-The options are Breathe, aMAZE, and MEdia.
+The options are Breathe, aMAZE, MEdia, Think Like an Engineer, Outdoor, Outdoor STEM: Citizen Scientist, and Think Like a Programmer.

 Step 3: Select a Project Advisor.
 A Project Advisor is any adult who has expertise in the area of the girl’s project.
 This person does not need to be a Girl Scout.

-Step 4: Select a Silver Award Mentor – these are trained volunteers who will review your project proposal to make sure it’s meeting all of the requirements.
+Step 4: Select a Silver Award Mentor – Silver Award Mentors are trained volunteers who will review and approve your project proposal.
+They assist in making sure your project is meeting all of the necessary requirements.
 They will also serve as a resource for advice while working on the project.
-Your mentor must sign the proposal before submitting it to council.

 Step 6: Work on your project as approved by your mentor and council.
 If you need to make changes, be sure to talk to your mentor first.

-Step 7: Complete the Project– After completing your project, you’ll need to fill out a Final Report and get it signed by your mentor and advisor and then submit it to council.
+Step 7: Complete the Project.
+After your project is completed, you’ll need to fill out a Final Report that will need to be signed by your advisor.
+Your mentor will approve your final paperwork and submit your information to the GSHH council office.

 Step 8: Celebrate!
-In November of each year, all Silver Award recipients are invited to a council-wide Ceremony.
-You will receive your pin and certificate at this ceremony.
+In March of each year, all Silver Award recipients are invited to a council-wide Ceremony.
+Here, you’ll receive your pin and certificate.

-- Project must be completed, including paperwork and submission, by September 30th of a girl’s 9th grade year.
+- Your Silver Award Project must be completed, including paperwork and submission, by September 30th of a girl’s 9th-grade year.

-- To be eligible for this November recognition ceremony, paperwork should be submitted by September 30th of that year.
+- To be eligible for the March 2021 recognition ceremony, paperwork should be submitted by January 1st 2021.

 Do Something Every Day that Improves the Lives of Those Around You